How the HIOKI PQ3198 Power Quality Analyzer Works

 It monitors electrical behavior, not just one number

 A basic meter tells you what voltage or current is present at one moment.
-The PQ3198 goes further.
-It watches how those values change over time, whether the waveform is distorted, whether a short event exceeds a threshold, and what the waveform looked like before and after the disturbance.
+The PQ3198 watches how those values change over time, whether the waveform is distorted, and whether a short event exceeds a threshold.

 It is useful for intermittent and complex field problems

-Many power quality issues do not happen continuously.
-They appear only when a machine starts, a breaker operates, a charger switches states, or a load changes suddenly.
-The PQ3198 is valuable because it stays in place and preserves evidence when the abnormal event finally occurs.
+Many power quality issues appear only when a machine starts, a breaker operates, a charger switches states, or a load changes suddenly.
+The PQ3198 can stay in place and preserve evidence when the event occurs.

 It turns measurement into diagnosis